TWMckibben-Biology/FunGen_Scripting/logs/Analysis_log.md

 - no longer indicating strandedness in `run_hisat2.sh` because we are not using this information during mapping for STAR (no way to indicate using STAR)
 - using `--readFilesCommand gunzip -c` to prevent having to uncompress fastq files in star
 - using `--outStd SAM` to send SAM output from star to stdout; this allows piping into samtools

+### 04-21-2022

+got lazy with my logging, but continued to work. generated coded for pseudomappers `run_salmon.sh` & `run_kallisto.sh` generated wrapper to run them in parallel `alt_counts_slurm.sh` generated script to run all pipeline scripts in sequence based on successful completion of previous job `rnapipe_wf_submit.sh`

+-comments from troubleshooting still in code.
+Need to log and remove from code -need to add paths and explain directory structure and necessary files for apply it to other systems